 - Second Candle: The second candle is a red (black) candle, indicating a downtrend.
 This candle opens at a new high and closes at the same level or near the level of the first candle.
 It may also retrace some of the previous green candle.
 This shows that the sellers in the market are trying to balance out the previous rise.

-pattern.
+The Bearish Counterattack Lines is made up of two candles that indicate a bearish reversal.
 These candles can be any type, including Marubozu or other candlestick

 forms.
 This pattern can occur not only at the end of an uptrend but also in the